 Comments

-Each page includes a "comments" section at the bottom of the page where questions and discussion about that particular portion of the FHIR specification can occur.
-The comments will be actively monitored by FHIR editors and HL7 work groups, so questions should be answered in a fairly timely fashion.
+Each page includes a "Propose a Change" link at the bottom of the page where questions and discussion about that particular portion of the FHIR specification can occur.
+The proposals will be actively monitored by FHIR editors and HL7 work groups, so questions should be answered in a fairly timely fashion.
 This content will occasionally be curated to ensure ongoing relevance, particularly if the specification is subsequently updated to eliminate confusion that may have spawned an initial comment.

 The FHIR Wiki